-9 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
+&lt;sup>9 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
 210.

 Paying attention to the definition of security culture phenomenon, we can see that this combines all aspects of social life: spirituality, social competence, materiality and their coherent, holistic implementation.
-It promotes security, conceived both as a value (1st pillar of security culture), as the desired state (1st, 2nd and 3rd pillar of culture) and as a process, which aim is to use the heritage of generations, repeated and evolving in three areas of the human individual, human population and the material dimension of human existence - continuously thanks to the functioning of the intersubjective phenomenon, which is a cross-generation national transmission10.
+It promotes security, conceived both as a value (1st pillar of security culture), as the desired state (1st, 2nd and 3rd pillar of culture) and as a process, which aim is to use the heritage of generations, repeated and evolving in three areas of the human individual, human population and the material dimension of human existence - continuously thanks to the functioning of the intersubjective phenomenon, which is a cross-generation national transmission.
 Security is implemented through the defence function, also understood very broadly - not only as a category of military considerations.

-Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient"11.
-Similarly, Emma Rothschild in the article What Is Security?12, 1995, specifies the need to redefine the category of security in the process of extending its concept.
-The concept of defence concerned in individual and social (collective) context is almost synonymous with the concept of a security culture.
-Here you can talk about the existence of a coherent, although multithreaded security culture, for the level of which, of the ut-
+Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient" Similarly, Emma Rothschild in the article What Is Security?
+12, 1995, specifies the need to redefine the category of security in the process of extending its concept.
+The concept of defence con-

-10 Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] Fragmenty filozoficzne, seria II, Tadeusz Kotarbiński (ed.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacher-pupil relation).
+Of Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] Fragmenty filozoficzne, seria II, Tadeusz Kotarbiński (ed.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacherpupil relation).

-11 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
+&lt;sup>11 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
 11.

-$^{^{\}rm 12}$ E. Rotschild, What Is Security?, "Daedalus", Vol. 124, No. 3, Summer 1995, p.
+&lt;sup>12 E. Rotschild, What Is Security?, "Daedalus", Vol. 124, No. 3, Summer 1995, p.
 53-98.

-most importance are, inter alia, education and teaching, identity and social constraints, and challenges associated with conscious effort, which is aimed at self-improvement of a man, and on this basis the improvement created of social organizations, for example, in the spirit of the community, as suggests American sociologist, communitarianist, Amitai Etzioni13.
+cerned in individual and social (collective) context is almost synonymous with the concept of a security culture.
+Here you can talk about the existence of a coherent, although multithreaded security culture, for the level of which, of the utmost importance are, inter alia, education and teaching, identity and social constraints, and challenges associated with conscious effort, which is aimed at self-improvement of a man, and on this basis the improvement created of social organizations, for example, in the spirit of the community, as suggests American sociologist, communitarianist, Amitai Etzioni.
 According to Etzioni "the man does not exist as long as there is no society; what he is, depends on his social being, and his use of this social being is irrevocably linked to who is.
-He has the ability to control his inner being, while the main path for self-control leads to connection with other, similar active individuals, in social activities"14.
+He has the ability to control his inner being, while the main path for self-control leads to connection with other, similar active individuals, in social activities".

-"At the American and British universities securitology is equated with the concept of security culture"15, as Leszek Korzeniowski observes.
+"At the American and British universities securitology is equated with the concept of security culture" as Leszek Korzeniowski observes.
 The use of the security culture category is recorded among a large number of researchers of transdisciplinary and very capacious issue, which is a modern security science.

-For example, Nick Pidgeon is among these authors16.
-The issue of suitability of scientific term security culture for research carried out by securitologists, according to Korzeniowski, is confirmed "through the Zohar"17.
+For example, Nick Pidgeon is among these authors.
+The issue of suitability of scientific term security culture for research carried out by securitologists, according to Korzeniowski, is confirmed "through the Zohar".
 In the United States, Dove Zohar popularized his own concept and corresponding category - an equivalent to the concept of security - which is safety climate.
-A research team from Illinois State University, led by Hui Zhanga, studied the concerned issues of one hundred seven articles in which security culture or safety climate phrases were contained.
-Effect of comparative analysis was a prove for both concepts equity, with only one reservation, that the term safety climate includes more psycho-
+A research team from Illinois State University,